alecive/alecive.github.io/_posts/research/2016-07-07-gazeController.md

 ---

-We have developed a 6 degrees of freedom (DoFs) gaze controller.
-Our goal is the control of the head of the iCub Humanoid robot, which is equipped with a 3-DoFs neck and a 3-DoFs binocular system capable of version and vergence behaviors.
+We have developed a 6 degrees of freedom (DoFs) gaze controller for humanoid robots.
+Our goal is the control of the head of the iCub robot, which is equipped with a 3-DoFs neck and a 3-DoFs binocular system capable of version and vergence behaviors.
 Potential applications range from the more standard tracking and attentive systems to image stabilization capabilities during whole body motions such as walking and balancing.

 ## Video

 {% include video.html url="//www.youtube.com/embed/I4ZKfAvs1y0" %}

-## Description (from my RSS talk)
+## Description

 The current state of the art in gaze control is composed of systems characterized by exponential velocity profiles, with fast onset and slower decay toward the target.
 Our goal has been to improve these types of trajectories and implement smooth, minimum jerk, bell shaped velocity profiles that have been found to be typical of a human movement.